Gishamu/paymates/README.md

  After succeful installation, we have to configure the project with the right configuration so that our project can work very well.<br>
  This project uses a ``.env file`` to store environmental variables and secret keys.
- In the root directory of the cloned project, navigate to the root directory of paymates which will contain files like settings, in the same root directory create a ``.env file``, in the .env file create environmental variable and name it paymates_API_KEY as the example below.
+ In the root directory of the cloned project, navigate to the root directory of paymates which will contain files like settings, in the same root directory create a ``.env file``, in the .env file create environmental variable and name it PUBLIC_KEY as the example below.
  ```
- paymates_API_KEY=yourAPIKey
+ PUBLIC_KEY=yourAPIKey
  ```
  Remember you have to have an account with flutterwave, if you don't have an account with flutterwave, you can create one from [flutterwave](https://flutterwave.com/ug/) and if you have one, get your secret key from the flutterwave dashboard and place it where yourAPIKey is.